Language and Experience: A Computational Model of Social Learning in Complex Tasks: Discussion

 \subsection{Author Contributions}

-Cédric Colas led the development of the computational model, conducted simulation experiments, and wrote the initial draft of the paper.
-Tracey Mills and Ben Prystawski led the design and implementation of the human experiments, including participant recruitment and data collection.
-Michael Henry Tessler, Noah Goodman, Jacob Andreas, and Joshua Tenenbaum contributed to the formulation of research questions, the high-level design of the computational framework, and editing the manuscript.
+CC led the development of the computational model, conducted simulation experiments, and wrote the initial draft of the paper.
+TM and BP led the design and implementation of the human experiments, including participant recruitment and data collection.
+CC, MHT, NG, JA, and JT contributed to the formulation of research questions, the high-level design of the computational framework, and editing the manuscript.
 All authors provided feedback and helped shape the final version of the paper.

 \appendixpage